Skip to main content

 27 mentions Positive Neutral Negative

 The grinding aspect of the game has received mixed reviews, with many players finding it tedious and repetitive, especially in the early and mid-game stages where manual button mashing is required for combat.
 While some appreciate the social aspects and the sense of progression through grinding, others criticize the slow leveling and excessive fetch quests that detract from the overall experience.
-Overall, the game is deemed grind-heavy, which may appeal to dedicated players but can be off-putting for those seeking a more streamlined experience.
+Overall, the game is deemed enjoyable for those who are willing to invest time into grinding, but it may not appeal to players who prefer a more streamlined progression system.

 • “You'll need a second life for grinding.”